MechanicalRabbit/FunSQL.jl/docs/src/tutorial.md

          on = Get.location_id .== Get.location.location_id) |>
     Select(Get.person_id, :age => 2020 .- Get.year_of_birth)

-Now we are going to describe various components of this query and how they are assembled together.
 At the outer level, this query is constructed from tabular operations `From`, `Where`, `Join`, and `Select` arranged in a pipeline by the pipe (`|>`) operator.
 In SQL, a *tabular operation* takes a certain number of input datasets and produces an output dataset.
 It is helpful to visualize a tabular operation as a node with a certain number of input arrows and one output arrow.

 ![From, Where, Select, and Join nodes](from-where-select-join-nodes.drawio.svg)